webburza/sylius-wishlist-plugin/README.md

   webburza_sylius_wishlist:
       multiple: true           # multiple wishlist mode
       default_public: false    # used for automatically created wishlists
+      account_manageable: true # users can manage their wishlists in their account
   ```

   4. register routes in `app/config/routing.yml`